Moving to Saudi Arabia: Relocation Guide for Doctors

 B. Sponsorship and employment contracts

-In Saudi Arabia, you must have a sponsor to obtain a work visa and permit.
+In the Kingdom, you must have a sponsor to obtain a work visa and permit.
 For doctors, this sponsor is typically your employing hospital or healthcare institution.
-Your sponsor plays a crucial role in the visa process and your legal status in the country.
+Your sponsor plays a central role in the visa process and your legal status in the country.

 Key points about sponsorship: